 It would be best if you had product improvements on your calendar.
 Still, it would be best to watch competitors for their updates to ensure they don't jump ahead.

 What is your biggest obstacle to scaling your business?

-Is it time, money, labor or something else?
+Is it time, money, labor, or something else?

 Is your product too localized to be franchised?

-Even if you start selling to a small, localized niche of customers you want to ultimately expand to other markets.
+Even if you start selling to a small, localized niche of customers, you ultimately want to expand to other markets.
 Franchising or licensing can be a great way to do this.